 At Dallo Law, P.C., J. Dallo is a skilled lawyer who has the unique criminal defense experience needed to fight any type of firearm and weapon crime.
 He can provide your case the one-on-one attention it needs to produce reduced or dismissed charges.

-Call Dallo Law, P.C. today to set up your first consultation free of charge at (248) 283-7000.
+Call Dallo Law, P.C. today to set up your first consultation of charge at (248) 283-7000.
 Dallo Law, P.C. accepts clients throughout the greater Oakland County and Macomb County area including Rochester Hills, Royal Oak, Clarkston, Auburn Hills, Novi, Sterling Heights, Birmingham, Bloomfield Hills and Warren.

 Information Center